-The challenge for TRL is to develop a Code of Practice for the Operation of Automated Off-highway Vehicles which is applicable to the broad range of environments in which off-highway vehicles are used and the different demands and risks of using automation in those settings.
-We must gain an understanding of the current guidelines and operating procedures in use across the range of industries that employ off-highway automated vehicles.
-We must also develop an understanding of the organisations involved in the operation of automated off-highway vehicles and the ways in which the working practices and organisational cultures in the various off-highway industries can be best engaged to ensure that safe practices are built in to the adoption of automation.
+The challenge for TRL was to develop a Code of Practice for the Operation of Automated Off-highway Vehicles which is applicable to the broad range of environments in which off-highway vehicles are used and the different demands and risks of using automation in those settings.
+We set out to gain an understanding of the current guidelines and operating procedures in use across the range of industries that employ off-highway automated vehicles.
+We aimed to develop an understanding of the organisations involved in the operation of automated off-highway vehicles and the ways in which the working practices and organisational cultures in the various off-highway industries can be best engaged to ensure that safe practices are built in to the adoption of automation.

-In order to achieve this, TRL will firstly review current relevant standards and operating procedures for automated and manual workplace vehicles and review existing literature to understand the different use cases, environments and risks.
-Stakeholder engagement will also be utilised to identify risks, current good practice and potential safety requirements.
-TRL will then produce a draft Code of Practice for the operation of automated off-highway vehicles, pilot this in real-world trials.
+In order to achieve this, TRL firstly reviewed current relevant standards and operating procedures for automated and manual workplace vehicles and reviewed existing literature to understand the different use cases, environments and risks.
+Stakeholder engagement was also undertaken to identify risks, current good practice and potential safety requirements.
+TRL then produced a draft Code of Practice for the operation of automated off-highway vehicles, pilot this in real-world trials.